Edo: Townspeople

+In contrast to the compact and communal nagaya in the backstreets, more affluent townspeople operated shops along the main streets, known as omote-dana (表店).
+These shopkeepers, or ooya (大家, landlords/householders), maintained larger, often two-story buildings, where the first floor was used for business and the second floor for their living quarters.
+Their prominent placement along the main streets signified both wealth and social status, distinguishing them clearly from the commoners in the backstreets.

 Government and administration

-Edo's municipal government was under the responsibility of the rōjū, the senior officials which oversaw the entire bakufu – the government of the Tokugawa shogunate.
+Edo's municipal government was under the responsibility of the rōjū, the senior officials who oversaw the entire bakufu – the government of the Tokugawa shogunate.
 The administrative definition of Edo was called Gofunai (御府内).

 The Kanjō-bugyō (finance commissioners) were responsible for the financial matters of the shogunate, whereas the Jisha-Bugyō handled matters related to shrines and temples.
 The Machi-bugyō (町奉行) were samurai (at the very beginning of the shogunate daimyōs, later hatamoto) officials appointed to keep the order in the city, with the word designating both the heading magistrate, the magistrature and its organization.
 They were in charge of Edo's day-to-day administration, combining the role of police, judge and fire brigade.
 There were two offices, the South Machi-Bugyō and the North Machi-Bugyō, which had the same geographical jurisdiction in spite of their name but rotated roles on a monthly basis.
 Despite their extensive responsibilities, the teams of the Machi-Bugyō were rather small, with 2 offices of 125 people each.
 The Machi-Bugyō did not have jurisdiction over the samurai residential areas, which remained under the shogunate direct rule.
 The geographical jurisdiction of the Machi-Bugyō did not exactly coincide with the Gofunai, creating some complexity on the handling on the matters of the city.
 The Machi-bugyō oversaw the numerous Machi where shonin lived through representatives called Machidoshiyori (町年寄).
 Each Machi had a Machi leader called Nanushi (名主), who reported to a Machidoshiyori (町年寄) who himself was in charge of several Machis.